MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-office-365-for-sharepoint-hybrid.md

 ## 1. Sign up for Microsoft 365

 To set up a hybrid environment with SharePoint Server, you need a [Microsoft 365 subscription](https://go.microsoft.com/fwlink/p/?LinkID=532795).
-If you're planning to configure hybrid OneDrive for Business, be sure to subscribe to a plan that includes OneDrive for Business.
+If you're planning to configure hybrid OneDrive, be sure to subscribe to a plan that includes OneDrive.
 All other hybrid SharePoint hybrid scenarios require an Enterprise plan that includes SharePoint in Microsoft 365.

 ## 2. Register your domain with Microsoft 365